bakhyt/kazakh-extrinsic-plagiarism-detection/1-dataset-preparation/README.md

 6. **Balancing & Shuffling:**
    Balance the dataset and shuffle the pairs to create robust training and testing sets.

+## Expert Assessments

+Once the Kazakh translations were ready, we enlisted ten Kazakh language experts to validate both translation quality and plagiarism signals:

+- **2,000 text pairs** assessed (200 per expert, with 200 duplicates to check consistency).
+- Two questions:
+  1. Meaningfulness of the Kazakh version (0–2 scale)
+  2. Similarity between suspicious and source documents (0–3 scale)
+- Full results, raw votes, processing code, and summaries live in the [kazakh-expert-assessments](./kazakh-expert-assessments) folder.

 ## Files

 - **[`1-dataset-preparation.ipynb`](1-dataset-preparation.ipynb):**